OmniAssistBench

 Key Insights

-From the evaluation results, we observe the following key bottlenecks in current Omni-LLMs:
+Apart from basic perception shortcomings, we observe the following key bottlenecks in current Omni-LLMs,

 Models struggle significantly with gesture-based commands.
 This reveals a critical weakness in interpreting visual instructions, as models usually fail to recognize gestures as user prompts.